 The state will need an estimated 1.8 million new homes by 2025 in order to meet demand, yet on average, only 80,000 new homes are built per year, according to the Department of Housing and Community Development.
 As communities throughout California work to accommodate projected growth, there is a unique opportunity to pursue legislation and policies that support the needs of local governments and Californians.

 The package of bills empowers homeowners who want to help solve the crisis, provides more land-use tools and flexibility to meet the needs of local governments and community partners, and streamlines procedural hurdles.
-With the continued threat of COVID-19 and the danger it poses to workers and families without adequate housing, addressing this issue is critical.
+California was in the throes of a housing crisis long before COVID-19 hit, but the pandemic has now intensified the need for housing affordability, access, and opportunity.

 Individually, these bills each address a variety of causes that have contributed to the lack of housing production in our state.
-Together, they make up a unified approach to this challenge, creating pathways to home ownership, stable housing for vulnerable families, and a pathway to economic stability for individuals and families.
+Together, they make up a unified approach to this challenge, creating pathways to home ownership, stable housing for vulnerable families, and a way forward to economic stability for Californians across the Golden State.

 (Atkins, Caballero, McGuire, Roth, Rubio, Skinner, Wiener)

-Senate Bill 6 authorizes residential development on existing lots currently zoned for commercial office and retail space such as strip malls or large “big box” retail spaces.
-The bill requires the development of residential units be at a minimum density to accommodate affordable housing and abide by existing local planning and development ordinances.
+The Neighborhood Homes Act – Senate Bill 6 authorizes residential development on existing lots currently zoned for commercial office and retail space such as strip malls or large “big box” retail spaces.
+This bill requires the development of residential units be at a minimum density to accommodate affordable housing and abide by existing local planning and development ordinances.

-Senate Bill 7 seeks to improve the California Environmental Quality Act (CEQA) process by extending and expanding provisions of AB 900, which streamlined paperwork and expedited legal challenges to large, multi-benefit housing, energy, and manufacturing projects.
-SB 7 would extend the 2021 ‘sunset’ of AB 900, which created jobs and investment in the state, through 2025.
+The Housing + Jobs Expansion & Extension Act – Senate Bill 7 seeks to improve the California Environmental Quality Act (CEQA) process by extending and expanding provisions of AB 900, which streamlined paperwork and expedited legal challenges to large, multi-benefit housing, energy, and manufacturing projects.
+This bill extends the 2021 ‘sunset’ of AB 900, which created jobs and investment in the state, through 2026.

-Senate Bill 9 promotes small-scale neighborhood residential development by streamlining the process for a homeowner to create a duplex or subdivide an existing lot in residential areas.
+California Housing Opportunity & More Efficiency (HOME) Act - Senate Bill 9 promotes neighborhood-scale residential development by streamlining the process for a homeowner to create a duplex or subdivide an existing lot in residential areas.
 This bill builds on the successful approach of Accessory Dwelling Units (ADUs) and expands options for homeowners who wish to be part of the solution in solving California’s housing crisis.